wireseo/tp/docs/UserGuide.md

 1. Ensure you have Java 11 or above installed in your Computer.

 1. Download the latest _jarvis.jar_ and your operating system's _Chrome Driver_ from [here](https://github.com/AY2021S1-CS2103T-W11-2/tp/releases/tag/v1.3).
-It is crucial to have the Chrome Driver in order for Jarvis to start up, if the GUI does not launch, Please check that you have installed the correct driver
+It is crucial to have the Chrome Driver in order for Jarvis to start up.
+If the GUI does not launch, please check that you have installed the correct driver:
     1. Windows: chromedriver.exe
     1. MacOS: chromedriver_mac
     1. Linux: chromedriver_linux